Meerpet–Jillelguda

-Meerpet–Jillelguda is a satellite city of Hyderabad and a municipal corporation in Rangareddy district of the Indian state of Telangana.
-The municipal corporation was formed after merging municipality of Meerpet and Jillelguda.
+Meerpet–Jillelguda was a satellite city of Hyderabad and is now part of Greater Hyderabad Municipal Corporation and is in Rangareddy district of the Indian state of Telangana.

 Etymology

 Meerpet got its name due to the presence of Mir Momin masjid constructed by Mir Mu'min Astarabadi– the prime minister of Muhammad Quli Qutb Shah the Fifth king of Qutb Shahi dynasty.

 Demographics

 As of 2001 India census, Meerpet had a population of 12,940.
 Males constitute 51% of the population and females 49%.
 Meerpet has an average literacy rate of 63%, higher than the national average of 59.5%: male literacy is 71%, and female literacy is 54%.
 In Meerpet, 12% of the population is under 6 years of age.

 As per 2011 census, Meerpet–Jillelaguda has a population of 66,982.
 It had a male and female population of 34,009 and 32,973 receptively.
 Total number of households were about 18,000.